 While supply chain management is already niche, you can customize your education further by choosing an area of study — frequently called “specializations” — to better align your academic pursuits with your career goals.

 Options may vary depending on your school, but some typical specializations include logistics and transportation, procurement, and supply chain analytics.
-Logistics and transportation is ideal for those interested in the movement and delivery of goods, while procurement suits those focusing on purchasing and negotiation strategies.
+Logistics and transportation is ideal for aspiring supply chain professionals interested in the movement and delivery of goods, while procurement suits those focusing on purchasing and negotiation strategies.
 Supply chain analytics is perfect for data enthusiasts aiming to optimize operations through data analysis.

 Research schools and programs